A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Benchmarks and Evaluation

 \subsection{Datasets}

-Several datasets have been developed to explore the problem of knowledge-based visual question answering (KB-VQA).
-Each dataset varies in its focus on evaluating different aspects of system capabilities, making it essential to systematically summarize and differentiate them.
-As summarized in Table~\ref{dataset_summary}, these datasets are primarily designed to validate two key capabilities of KB-VQA systems: (1) accurate \textbf{reasoning} over intensive knowledge, and (2) effective \textbf{retrieving} the relevant expertise or encyclopedic knowledge.
+Mainstream datasets in KB-VQA differ in their evaluation focus on different on different system capabilities, making a systematic comparison and clear differentiation essential.
+As summarized in \cref{dataset_summary}, these datasets are primarily designed to validate two key capabilities of KB-VQA systems: (1) accurate \textbf{reasoning} over intensive knowledge, and (2) effective \textbf{retrieving} the relevant expertise or encyclopedic knowledge.

-The earliest explicitly knowledge-based VQA datasets are KB-VQA~\cite{Wang2017ExplicitAnswering} and FVQA~\cite{Wang2016FVQA:Answering}.
-KB-VQA~\cite{Wang2017ExplicitAnswering} selects 700 images from MS COCO~\cite{Lin2014MicrosoftContext}, with questions supported by the DBpedia knowledge graph~\cite{Auer2007DBpedia:Data}.
-FVQA~\cite{Wang2016FVQA:Answering} extends KB-VQA~\cite{Wang2017ExplicitAnswering} by incorporating more types of images from Microsoft COCO and ImageNet\cite{Deng2009ImageNet:Database} with multiple knowledge bases supporting (DBpedia, ConceptNet\cite{Speer2016ConceptNetKnowledge}, and WebChild~\cite{Tandon2014WebChild}).
+The earliest KB-VQA datasets are KB-VQA~\cite{Wang2017ExplicitAnswering} and FVQA~\cite{Wang2018FVQA:Answering}.
+KB-VQA~\cite{Wang2017ExplicitAnswering} selects 700 images from MS COCO~\cite{Lin2014MicrosoftContext}, with questions supported by the DBpedia KG~\cite{Auer2007DBpedia:Data}.
+FVQA~\cite{Wang2018FVQA:Answering} extends KB-VQA~\cite{Wang2017ExplicitAnswering} by incorporating more types of images from Microsoft COCO and ImageNet\cite{Deng2009ImageNet:Database} with multiple KBs supporting (DBpedia, ConceptNet\cite{Speer2017ConceptNetKnowledge}, and WebChild~\cite{Tandon2014WebChild}).
 It also annotates rationales to aid reasoning.
-While these datasets ensure external knowledge is necessary, they rely on "closed'' knowledge by constructing questions from a fixed knowledge graph.
+While these datasets ensure external knowledge is necessary, they rely on ``closed" knowledge by constructing questions from a fixed KG.
 As a result, once the relevant fact is retrieved, answering becomes trivial, requiring minimal reasoning.
 Moreover, their knowledge scope is strictly limited to predefined sources, restricting the evaluation of generalizable knowledge retrieval and reasoning.

 KVQA~\cite{Shah2019KVQA:Answering} introduced a different approach by utilizing images from Wikidata~\cite{Vrandecic2014Wikidata}.
 The dataset primarily focused on recognizing specific named entities (e.g., \texttt{Barack Obama}) and retrieving factual knowledge from Wikipedia.
 Being different from earlier datasets, KVQA prioritizes bridging images with world knowledge rather than commonsense retrieval or reasoning.
 On the other hand, the concurrent work GQA~\cite{Hudson2019GQA:Answering} is designed to test compositional reasoning in VQA, leveraging structured annotations from Visual Genome~\cite{Krishna2017VisualAnnotations} about images from COCO~\cite{Lin2014MicrosoftContext} and Flickr~\cite{Thomee2016YFCC100M}.
 GQA requires reasoning over object relations and attributes but focuses less on integrating large-scale external knowledge.